tanner49/tanner49.github.io/_pages/publications.md

 author_profile: true
 ---

 ### This is a selection of recent papers that represent my current research interests.
-See the CV page for a full list of my journa and conference presentations.
+See my CV for a full list of my journal and conference presentations.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>